Serotonin Syndrome

 If you have too much serotonin in your body, it can lead to dangerous side effects.
 This is known as serotonin syndrome.

 Serotonin is a type of hormone in your body.
 It helps send signals in your brain and nervous system.
 Medicines that treat depression and anxiety can raise the amount of serotonin in your body.
 Some supplements can increase your serotonin.
 And some illegal drugs can do this, too.
 If you have too much serotonin in your body, it can lead to dangerous side effects.
 This is known as serotonin syndrome.
-Tell your providers about all medicines you take.
+Tell your doctors about all medicines you take.
 This can help prevent serotonin syndrome.

 How to say it